Garlic

 Harvest and Storage

 Although variable depending on variety and growing conditions, 1 lb of garlic 'seed' bulbs will usually yield 4-8 lb at harvest.
 Garlic may be ready to harvest over several weeks during July.
 When the lower third of leaves turn brown, it is advisable to pull several bulbs to check for maturity.
-Cut the bulbs in half width-wise, and check whether cloves have fully filled out within the skins.
-If so, they are ready to harvest.
-Pull, dig, and/or undercut the bulbs to remove them.
+Cut the bulbs in half width-wise, and check whether cloves have fully filled out within the skins or if there are gaps indicating they still have some room to grow.
+When no gaps remain and the cloves have filled their skins, they are ready to harvest.
+Gently pull, dig, and/or undercut the bulbs to remove them.
 Unless a lot of soil is adhered to the bulbs, they do not need to be washed at harvest (although some markets may demand it).
-Place the harvested plants on wire racks or tie in bundles for hanging to cure for several weeks in a dry area with good ventilation.
-After curing, tops can be cut to leave about an inch remaining, and root should be trimmed closely.
+Place the harvested plants on wire racks or tie in bundles for hanging and cure for several weeks in a dry area with good ventilation.
+Curing takes 10-14 days.
+Stems may be cut before or after curing.
+Curing is complete when the outer skins are dry and crispy, the neck is constricted, and the center of the cut stem is hard.
+After curing, tops can be cut to leave about an inch remaining, and roots should be trimmed closely.
 If necessary, bulbs may be brushed or the outer skin gently rubbed off to clean them.